sirajlekhak/portfolio2/README.md

 Explain how to use your project, including any configuration settings or parameters.

 ## Dependencies

-List any external libraries or dependencies required to run your project.
-Include version numbers if necessary.

 - [locomotive-scroll](https://github.com/locomotivemtl/locomotive-scroll) v3.5.4
 - [remixicon](https://remixicon.com/) v3.5.0